 Bone and joint conditions, injuries and surgeries can be painful.
 Orthopaedic surgeons are committed to helping their patients recover and live as comfortably and pain free as possible, while also ensuring overall health and safety.

-There are multiple ways to manage pain and discomfort, and patients and their doctors should work together to determine the most effective and safest course of action.
-Depending on the severity of the condition, treatment can range from exercise and activities that boost physical and mental health, to cold and hot compresses, over-the-counter pain medications and more powerful prescription opioids (also called narcotics).
+There are various ways to manage pain and discomfort.
+Patients and their doctors should work together to determine the most effective and safest course of action.
+Depending on the severity of the condition, pain management strategies can include:

 When used as recommended, prescription painkillers can alleviate severe pain, especially during the hours and days immediately following an injury or major surgery.
 However, opioids are not a long-term pain solution and, when misused, can lead to addiction and even death.